 Orca Slicer

-Orca Slicer v2.3.1 is free, open-source 3D printing software based on Bambu Studio.
-It delivers fast slicing and precise G-code.
+Orca Slicer latest v2.3.1 is free, open-source 3D printing software based on Bambu Studio, created by SoftFever, offering AI slicing, easy download, and fast performance.
 What if I gave you software that could bring your printer to life software that helps your 3D printer create things that actually change your life?
 Imagine turning your digital designs into real, tangible creations right in front of your eyes.
-That’s exactly what Orca Slicer does.
+That’s exactly what Orca Slicer 3d does.

 My own experience has been amazing.
 I feel like I’m living in both the digital world and the real world at the same time, and this has really helped me.